canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 These triggers differ amongst licences.
 For example, unlike the Apache Version 2.0 licence, the [Mozilla Public License Version 2](https://www.mozilla.org/en-US/MPL/2.0/) (MPLv2) explicitly allows parties to defend themselves with patent infringement counterclaims and crossclaims, all without triggering the termination clause.

 Some licences also include broader retaliation clauses - that is, a broader termination of rights.
 The Apache Version 2.0 patent termination clause, set out above, only terminates patent licences.
 The MPLv2, on the other hand, terminates all rights under both copyright and patent law.
-When involved in patent infringement litigation - whether initiating an originating action or a counterclaim - it is important to carefully assess the impact this could have on any OSS that you use or contribute towards.
+When involved in patent infringement litigation, whether initiating an originating action or a counterclaim, it is important to carefully assess the impact this could have on any OSS that you use or towards which you contribute.

 #### Managing Project Participation